-Tawnya Benavides Bhattacharya is the founder of Script Anatomy.
-She is currently the Co-Executive Producer of Ginny & Georgia (Netflix).
+Tawnya Benavides Bhattacharya is the Founder & CEO of Script Anatomy and currently the Co-Executive Producer of Ginny & Georgia (Netflix).

 A screenwriting teacher for the past 13 years, Bhattacharya launched Script Anatomy in 2011 just as her career was taking off.
 Her objective: to use her experience of breaking into the TV industry and building a career to help other writers do the same.

 She created a unique writing curriculum with trademark tools for development, writing and rewriting, which have helped hundreds of writers get a job writing for TV, find representation, or sell pilots, screenplays and novels.

 As a guest instructor, Bhattacharya has brought the Script Anatomy method to the Disney | ABC Writing Program, the Producer's Guild (PGA) Power of Diversity Workshop, the Willamette Writers Conference, ISA (the International Screenwriters Association), Stage 32 and the TV Writers Fund.
 She has mentored for ISA and CineStory TV Writers Retreat in Idyllwild.
 Her column “Your TV Guide“ can be read in Script Magazine.

 Prior to Netflix’s Ginny & Georgia, she and her writing partner Ali Laventhol have written on A Million Little Things (ABC), Famous in Love (Freeform), The Night Shift (NBC), Perception (TNT), The Client List (Lifetime) and Fairly Legal (USA).